QIWI-API/qiwipay-docs/qiwipay_en.html.md

 RSP should verify request signature (`sign` parameter) to minimize possible fraud notifications.

 <aside class="notice">
-Signature algorithm coincides with ordinary QiwiPay requests, though only the parameters marked above with a plus sign in <i>Used for signature</i> column are taken.
+Signature algorithm coincides with ordinary QIWI PAY requests, though only the parameters marked above with a plus sign in <i>Used for signature</i> column are taken.
 </aside>

 To guarantee QIWI origin of the notifications, accept only these IP addresses related to QIWI: